 Do I Really Need a Heat Pump Tune-up?

 Every day, Energy Stars sees heat pump systems that could be optimized and could use maintenance to prevent avoidable wear and tear on service repair calls.
-Being a partner on the Ameren Illinois Energy Efficiency Program, Energy Stars has had the ability to install thousands of energy efficient heating furnace units throughout the whole Metro-East IL region.
-So you can imagine that we have broad knowledge of common problems and inefficiencies that come up with heating furnace systems.
+Being a partner on the Ameren Illinois Energy Efficiency Program, Energy Stars has had the ability to install thousands of energy efficient furnace heating units throughout the whole Metro-East IL region.
+So you can imagine that we have broad knowledge of common problems and inefficiencies that come up with heat pump systems.

 Top 5 Reasons for a Heat Pump Tune-up